7+ Best Hostels in Vienna/Wien Under $25

 Vienna Packing List

-• Leave the umbrella at home, invest in a decent waterproof like my brilliant Mountain Equipment Rupal US / UK.
+• Invest in a decent waterproof like the brilliant Mountain Equipment Rupal US / UK.

 • 1 x comfortable waterproof boots/shoes.